-An alternate treatment for baldness was to crush a garlic bulb and rub it into the scalp and then wash the scalp in vinegar.
+An alternative treatment for baldness was to crush a garlic bulb and rub it into the scalp and then wash the scalp in vinegar.

-In 1654, with Oliver Cromwell ruling England, good health and grooming for men was somewhat more basic.
+In 1654, with Oliver Cromwell ruling England, good health and grooming for men were somewhat more basic.

 Baldness remedy “Take the ashes of Culver-dung in Lye, and wash the head therewith.